What is a Wiki?

 Shows Changes Made and Pages Changed

-The information for the site is stored in an Access
+The information for the site is stored in standard data files (text, MySQL, Access, DBFs).

 Liveware can help you setup and configure your own Wiki.